The Role of the Airway

 SMALL NOSTRILS - In some people, the limit to nasal airway flow is at its entry through the nostrils, and normal nasal airway flow during sleep can sometimes be restored by using simple technologies like nasal cones or nasal strips to enlarge the restricted area.

 PHARYNGEAL AIRWAYS - usually become obstructed due to a facial growth pattern in which the mandible keeps shifting backward or rotating down and back into the area needed for airway passage through the pharynx.
-The mandible is programmed to elongate slowly throughout life so it can continuously advance in order to gradually decrease resistance to airway flow as muscle strength decreases slowly throughout life.
-However, when a steeply interdigitated bite or a deep overbite prevents the front end of the mandible from advancing, the growth of the mandible gets redirected.
-It rotates down and back, where it can impinge on the space needed for oropharyngeal airway passage.
+The mandible is programmed to elongate slowly throughout life so its corpus (the portion containing the teeth) can continuously advance in order to gradually decrease resistance to airway flow as muscle strength also decreases slowly throughout life.
+However, that advancement is powered by the jaw muscles, and weak jaw muscles can prevent the corpus from being pushed forward.
+The advancement can also be blocked by a steeply interdigitated bite or a deep or steep overbite, because that locks the corpus to an upper jawbone that grows by expanding rather than advancing.